 c) loose/aggressive (raises 20% of hands UTG), or

 d) maniac (raises at least 50% of his hands UTG)

-Is this useful?
 Yes, very!
 Knowing your hot-and-cold equity is a great first step in being able to figure out the best course of action.
 Whether you should call or raise the flop can be debated, but we've at the very least established that you're doing well enough that you shouldn't fold, at least not on the flop.

 You may also click on the "Select" button next to the Board input field to click on the specific cards.
-This way, you don't have to worry about typos or other things getting in your way.
+This way, you don't have to worry about typos getting in your way.

 So let's put in some ranges and boards and see what happens.